shubham-ai/Vehicle-Detection-Self-Driving-Car/WRITEUP.md

 ```

 later draw_labeled_bboxes function is used and result is achieved

 ![alt text][image5]

+_i have used Deque method to collect record of past frame and sum them up to get better results , thanks to my udacity  , i hope you have like my video_

 ### Here the resulting bounding boxes are drawn onto the last frame in the series:
 ![heat][image6]